Brokers, Topics, and Partitions

 Explain compacted topics.
 How do they differ from regular topics and when would you use them?

 Compacted topics retain only the latest message per key.
 Kafka periodically removes older messages with the same key, keeping only the most recent value.
 Regular topics retain messages based on time or size.
-Use compacted topics for changelog/CDC data where you only need the current state of each entity (e.g., user profile updates, product catalog).
+Use compacted topics for changelog/CDC data where you only need the current state of each entity (for example, user profile updates, product catalog).
 A strong answer mentions that tombstone messages (null value) delete a key, and that compaction is not immediate: old duplicates may be visible until the log cleaner runs.

 How would you design a Kafka-based pipeline that needs exactly-once processing from source database to target data warehouse?